alxhotel/angular-openvidu/src/README.md

 	To display it, just insert that `videoURL` as `src` attribute in an HTML `video` tag.

-	You take a look at how [OpenViduHangoutsComponent](openvidu-hangouts/stream-hangouts/stream-hangouts.component.ts) does it.
+	You can take a look at how [OpenViduHangoutsComponent](openvidu-hangouts/stream-hangouts/stream-hangouts.component.ts) does it.

 3. Use the `openviduApi` in your template or in your code to implement your logic.
 For example: